meshery/meshery/docs/pages/project/playground.md

 _To ensure accountability in the Playground, it's crucial to promote the use of individual named accounts.
 This helps prevent bad actors from hiding behind anonymous general-use accounts and maliciously abusing the Playground.
 Therefore, the use of named accounts is an essential step towards achieving this goal._

 ### Question: Can I deploy the Meshery on-premises?
 **Answer:** _Yes, Meshery can be deployed on-premises with a single command to download, install, and run your own instance of Meshery in your environment.
-See all supported platforms to deploy your own Meshery instance at <a href=https://docs.meshery.io/installation>docs.meshery.io/installation</a> _
+See all supported platforms to deploy your own Meshery instance at [https://docs.meshery.io/installation](https://docs.meshery.io/installation)_